zhengshuai1001/JiKouCompany/README.md

 Fear, uncertainty and discomfort are your compasses toward growth.

 No one has the power to shatter your dreams unless you give it to them.

+Do not overestimate the competition and underestimate yourself.
+You are better than you think.